csaea/challenges/bash_challenges.md

 ## Sripting Challenge 1

-Objective: Create a backupscript that copies all .txt files from one directory to a backup folder.
+Objective: Create a backup script that copies all files from one directory to a backup folder.
+List all the files in the backup directory in terminal.
+Print a message that the backup is complete.

 Commands you might need to use: `cp`, `mkdir`, `ls`, `echo`